“We use the Time Timer so discussions don’t get too far out of hand. When everyone knows the time limitation, we’re significantly more focused.”

 As per understanding and Einstein general relativity, GR can show that the earth is not orbiting the sun, rather the earth is travelling a straight path and space/time is wrapped/curved around the sun.

-So gravity = space-time curvature
+So gravity = space-time curvature.

 Most meteorites derive from small bodies located in the main asteroid belt between Mars and Jupiter.
 Originally these bodies probably formed at a much wider range of heliocentric distances, as suggested by the distinct chemical and isotopic compositions of meteorites and by dynamical models indicating that the gravitational influence of the gas giants led to scattering of small bodies into the asteroid belt.